 Slice cube to get only the data belonging to a specific season.

-- cube (Cube) Original data - season (str) Season to extract.
-Available: DJF, MAM, JJA, SON and all sequentially correct combinations: e.g. JJAS
+- cube (iris.cube.Cube) Original data - season (str) Season to extract.
+Available: DJF, MAM, JJA, SON and all sequentially correct combinations: e.g. JJAS data cube for specified season.

-ValueError - Requested season is not present in the cube.
+ValueError - if requested season is not present in the cube